 44 GPF pts

 41 GPF pts

-Win a seat at a GPF Amateur Poker Championship in in your local area by accumulating 20 GPF points.
+Win a seat at a GPF Amateur Poker Championship in your local area by accumulating 20 GPF points.
 Players that accummulate more than 20 pts will be awarded chips in accordance with the following schedule.
 Points accumulate for six months prior to each championship.
-Beginning with the November 2014 Tourney points will accumulate for 4 months prior to the event.
-IE: For November, points from July, August, September and October will be used.
+Tourney points will accumulate for 6 months prior to the event.

 20 GPF Points = Seat and 10K in chips

 60 GPF Points = Seat & 15K in chips

 100 GPF Points = Seat & 20K in chips

 50 GPF Points = 5K rebuy

 (unlimited rebuys through 6th blind level, you must bust out to re-buy)